How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo add-apt-repository --remove ppa:mozillateam/firefox-next -y

-Now, let’s reintroduce the stable version of Firefox.
-We’ll add the Mozilla Team PPA containing the latest stable Firefox browser.
-Remember, our APT pinning preferences have already been set up to prioritize this repository over the Snapcraft version.
+We will reintroduce the stable version of Firefox by adding the Mozilla Team PPA, which contains the latest stable Firefox browser.
+We have already set up our APT pinning preferences to prioritize this repository over the Snapcraft version.

 sudo add-apt-repository ppa:mozillateam/ppa -y